 The Amazon Echo Plus is closer to the standard Echo smart speaker, but with bigger sound and added smarts.
 The Zigbee hub is still present, so you can add compatible smart home devices (like Philips Hue) without any added bridges, hubs or apps.
-It's still lacking support for Z-Wave devices, which have to be added the old fashioned way, by setting them up and adding them manually.
+It's still lacking support for Z-Wave devices, which have to be added the old fashioned way, by setting them up and adding them manually through a hub.

-But now you get Dolby speakers, a temperature sensor, security sensors and a fancy new fabric cover, and even offline voice controls.
+But now you get Dolby speakers, a temperature sensor, security sensors, and a fancy new fabric cover, plus some offline voice controls.
 If you're purposefully buying this device to get started on a smart home, it's a recommended option.

 Check out the full Echo Plus review.